-That an appropriate specification for effective stocking and assessment methodologies relevant to forest type is determined.
+That an appropriate specification for effective stocking/survival and assessment methodologies is determined.

-That levels of regeneration are assessed in a timely manner for conformance with targets for effective stocking.
+That levels of plantation stocking/survival or native forest regeneration are assessed in a timely manner for conformance with targets for effective stocking.

 That remedial action and contingency plans are developed.